Pierce County, Washington: Economy

 The largest public employer in Pierce County is Joint Base Lewis–McChord, which contributes about 60,000 military and civilian jobs.
-The largest private employers are MultiCare Health System and CHI Franciscan Health, which operate the two largest hospitals in the county.
+The largest private employers are MultiCare Health System and Virginia Mason Franciscan Health, which operate the two largest hospitals in the county.
+About a quarter of workers in the county commute to King County for their jobs.
+As of May 2025, Pierce County had an unemployment rate of 4.7% without adjustments for seasonal labor, up from 4.3% the previous year.

+As of 2023, the average annual wage in the county for all industries was $66,977, and the top five employment sectors were: